OldManUmby/Sundered-Shadows/Manuscript/10a--Dwarf.md

 *"There's no one more stubborn than a dwarf or more loyal."*

 The Dwarves are a race renowned for their unyielding workmanship and tenacious spirit that lives near or within craggy mountains where the sounds of hammers and forges fill the air.
-These rugged mountain dwellers have built out a long and illustrious existence that is replete with song, dancing, and humor despite being frequently perceived as severe and stern.
-Joyous laughing and the clinking of tankards may be heard resonating through dwarven halls during big victory celebrations and festivals to honor their gods.
+These rugged mountain dwellers have built out a long and illustrious existence that is replete with song, dance, and humor despite being frequently perceived as severe and stern.
+Hardy laughing and the clinking of tankards may be heard resonating through dwarven halls during big victory celebrations and festivals to honor their gods.
 However, they conceal a keen awareness of history and an unwavering resolve beneath their cheery demeanor.
 Dwarves have deep memories, and they rarely forget wrongs from the past.
 They remain unified against any threat that attempts to intrude upon their territories and are passionate defenders of their habitats.

 #### Stout and Hardy